 Students are allowed to utilize the lab to practice and prepare for their lab testing.
-The students must wear their radiation badge at all times while in the lab.
+The students must wear their radiation badge, ID badge and have their markers at all times while in the lab.

-The following signage is posted in the lab: 'RADIOGRAPHY FACULTY MUST BE AVAILABLE FOR ALL RADIATION EXPOSURES."
+The following signage is posted in the lab: 'RADIOGRAPHY FACULTY MUST BE AVAILABLE FOR ALL RADIATION EXPOSURES.''